TabbycatDebate/tabbycat/docs/install/wsl.rst

 .. note::

-  Windows Subsystem for Linux was taken out of beta in the `Windows 10 Fall Creators Update <https://blogs.windows.com/windowsexperience/2017/10/17/whats-new-windows-10-fall-creators-update/>`_, which was released in October 2017.
+  Windows Subsystem for Linux (WSL) was taken out of beta in the `Windows 10 Fall Creators Update <https://blogs.windows.com/windowsexperience/2017/10/17/whats-new-windows-10-fall-creators-update/>`_, which was released in October 2017.
 On Windows 10 computers, we now recommend this local installation method over :ref:`installing it directly on Windows <install-windows>`.

 Requisite technical background
 ==============================